Recording certificate management

 The Genesys recording solution requires proper management of public and private keys used to encrypt voice and screen recordings.
 The public key is stored in a certificate file and is used to encrypt a unique session key that is then used to encrypt each media file.
 The public key must be provisioned for voice recordings and for screen recordings.
 The private key is stored securely on a protected server and is used to help decrypt each media file (voice or screen) for playback.

-It is your responsibility to store your private keys and certificates, including the expired ones.
+- It is your responsibility to store your private keys and certificates, including the expired ones.
 Genesys will not be able to re-apply any of your keys or certificates in the event of a catastrophic Genesys site failure.
 In this case, you will need to re-apply any previously created keys.
-Therefore, these keys must be kept somewhere safe and reliable for future use.
-Furthermore, if you will be taking advantage of the Recording Cloud Backup Service utility, then, in order to listen to those recordings once they have been moved to your own site, you will need to have the keys and certificates available.
-Please contact your Genesys Professional if you have any questions about this very important note.
+Therefore, keep these keys somewhere safe and reliable for future use.

 Certificate requirements